shadow431/myPiAlarm/README.md

 settings.yaml, pins.yaml, status.yaml.

-**Settings:**  This file defines things need to run the app, where to server is (master), how often to re-check the configuration/when should we have heard last from the pi, and email settings
+**Settings:**  This file defines things need to run the app, where to server is (master), how often to re-check the configuration/when should we have heard last from the pi, and email settings.  *Note*:you can use a space delimited list of email adresses
 ```yaml
 ---
 master: '127.0.0.1:5000'